 Although, according to the names – you might feel social listening and monitoring are the same things, we assure you – they are not.

-Social monitoring is all about gathering data with the help of metrics such as brand mentions and unique brand hashtags.
-It also means gathering data about the industry, meaning tracking industry trends and competitors.
+Social monitoring is all about gathering data using metrics such as brand mentions and unique brand hashtags.
+It also means gathering data about the industry and tracking industry trends and competitors.

-However, social listening is looking beyond the percentage and numbers and going straight to how people feel about your brand/your competitors.
+However, social listening involves looking beyond the percentages and numbers and going straight to how people feel about your brand and your competitors.

 Instead of tracking just the numbers of how much your brand got mentioned (social monitoring), you’re also tracking these relevant conversations and learning from them.